About

 Jackie the Ripper #100 Jackie the Ripper #100

-- Derby name: Jackie the Ripper (she/her)
+- Derby name: Jackie the Ripper (she/they)

 - Skater number: 100